-3. Buy smaller dishes.
 Forget measuring your morning cereal.
 Portion control is easy if you know exactly what your dishes hold.
 Either purchase smaller bowls and plates, or take the time to measure portion sizes out so that you know what a single portion really looks like in your dishware.
 You’ll be much less likely to overeat.
 Northwest native Susan Levy of the Well-Fed Heart is a big fan of small changes like these.
-Learn more tips in her 4-minute Kitchen Makeover series.

-5. Put healthy snacks out in the open.
-We’ve all passed by the tray of doughnuts in our office kitchen.
+It could be a possibility that most of you might have reached out to firms like Francostone and have built a fancy kitchen with a fine countertop.
+Now, as an additional decorative piece, we all could have passed by the tray of doughnuts that are sitting on top waiting to be devoured.
 Let’s face it, it’s almost impossible to resist enticing sweets, so don’t set yourself up for a sugar coma in your own home too.
 Our bodies are wired to want what’s in front of us, so keep yourself in check by putting healthy snacks out in the open.
 Options like fresh fruit, unsalted nuts and chopped veggies should be easily accessible when hunger strikes.

-6. Meal plan for the week on Sundays.
-Save money, time and calories by planning your meals for the week every Sunday.
-You’ll know exactly what you need to buy at the grocery store (or your Northwest farmers market) and you’ll know exactly what you’re cooking when you’re home for the night.
+Save money, time and calories by planning your meals for the week.
+You’ll know exactly what you need to buy at the grocery store and you’ll know exactly what you’re cooking when you’re home for the night.
 It’s the easiest way to decrease stress in the kitchen while staying healthy all week long.

 Tags: healthy eating